 VM-31 Section 3.C.8.b

 b.
-Assumptions – Description of reinsurance assumptions used to determine the cash flows included in the model.
+Assumptions – Description of reinsurance assumptions used to determine the cash flows included in the model, including the anticipated experience assumptions and margins for future reinsurance premiums reflecting non-guaranteed reinsurance features.
+For future reinsurance premiums, describe any adjustments made pursuant to VM-20 Section 8.C.18.c and provide the rationale for such adjustments.

 REASONING: